Gülkız Ürbül

+Gül Esin, Türkiye's first female village head, and the people who elected her.

 Gülkız Ürbül (1901–1990) was a Turkish woman who became the first female muhtar (village chief) in Turkey in 1933.
-She later on changed her name to Gül Esin Aydın.
+She later changed her name to Gül Esin Aydın.

 Background

-Up to 1930, women had no political rights in Turkey.
-Beginning in 1930, they gained suffrage in local elections by Act no. 1580, dated 3 April 1930.
-Three years later, by Act no. 2349, dated 26 October 1933, the eligibility for the post of muhtar was also included in suffrage.
+Before 1930, women had no political rights in Turkey.
+Act no. 1580 of 3 April, 1930, gave women suffrage in local elections.
+Three years later, under Act no. 2349 of 26 October 1933, women gained the right to contest election to the post of muhtar.

-Two weeks later, Ürbül was elected the muhtar in Demircidere village of the Çine ilçe (district) in Aydın Province, marking the first time a woman was elected a political office in Turkey.
-(The village of Demircidere was later declared a district named Karpuzlu.)
+Two weeks later, Ürbül was elected the muhtar of Demircidere village, Çine ilçe district, in Aydın Province.
+She was the first woman elected to political office in Turkey.

 Election and service term

 In the 1930s, Gülkız Ürbül was one of the few literate village women in Turkey.
-During the First World War and Turkish War of Independence, she had lost her husband and five of her six brothers.
+During the First World War and Turkish War of Independence, she lost her husband and five of her six brothers.
 In the election campaign, she ran against seven male candidates and won the muhtar election.
-During her short term, she initiated the construction of a road between her village and Çine and founded a cooperative to build a village room.
-She also banned gambling.
+During her short term, she banned gambling, initiated the construction of a road between her village and Çine, and founded a cooperative to build a village room.

 Feedbacks

 After the election, Mehmet Ali Bey, the governor of Çine, said that the district was proud to be the pioneer in having the first female muhtar in Turkey.
-Recep Peker, the secretary-general of the Republican People's Party (and later prime minister from 1946 to 1947), sent a telegram and congratulated Ürbül on becoming the first Turkish female muhtar and political officeholder.
+Recep Peker, the secretary-general of the Republican People's Party (and later prime minister from 1946 to 1947), congratulated Ürbül by telegram on becoming the first Turkish female muhtar and political officeholder.